“Fancy earning yourself a few quid by cutting my grass?”

 The machine is easy to start, just press the primer button a few times, grip the handle with your left hand and then pull the starter cord with your right.
 There is also the option to place the recoil cord at the top of the handle which allows you to stay upright when starting it, reducing the risk of back pain or injuries.

 The Hyundai 99cc engine feels nice when it propels its self forward and when that mode is switched off, this is a very easy petrol lawn mower to reverse.

 There is a height adjustment lever which allows you to select from 6 different cutting heights ranging from 25mm to 75mm.

 At 40 litres, the grass catcher bag is spacious enough so that you don’t have to stop and empty it too often.
 When it is time to empty it, it comes off and reattaches with minimal fuss although the engine has to be turned off as a safety feature.

 The other drawbacks are that the instruction manual isn’t the most helpful or detailed (but youtube has plenty of videos for troubleshooting) and the fact that the 4-stroke oil needed to run it doesn’t come in the box with the lawn mower.
 To sum up

 - Solid cutting power

 - Have to switch off to empty bag

-The Mountfield HP41 is my second choice of petrol lawnmower in this low price range.
+The Mountfield HP41 is my second choice of petrol lawn mower in this low price range.
 Powered by an economical 100cc 4 stroke engine it has plenty of power while remaining cheap to run.
-Weighing in at under 20kg, it’s easy to maneuver and a good pick for a small to medium sized lawn.
+Weighing in at under 20kg, it’s easy to manoeuvre and a good pick for a small to medium sized lawn.

 Like the Hyundai, it is fairly good when it comes to restricting noise so you won’t be annoying the neighbours too much.